-A loving husband, two beautiful daughters, two dogs, three cats, a couple of birds and a turtle named Chew.
+A loving husband, two beautiful daughters, two dogs, three cats, and a bird named Amy Farrah Fowler.
 My flower gardens are forever at the beginner stages, as I would rather hike, canoe or snowshoe with my husband (and fellow empty nester)

 Life is busier than ever, so obviously this is the best time to write.